-Wallaman Falls is located 51 km south-west of Ingham, about 1 hr drive through rural properties.
+Wallaman Falls is located 51km south-west of Ingham, about 1hr drive through rural properties.
 Travel west from Ingham along Abergowrie Road to Trebonne.
 From here, the route is well signposted.
-While part of the road is unsealed, it can still be accessed using a conventional vehicle.
+The road to Wallaman Falls is a sealed bitumen road, suitable for conventional vehicles.
 Care is required on the range, which is slippery when wet.
 Towing caravans is not recommended.

 - Never jump or dive into water—there may be submerged objects.